Transforming Customer Experience in Hospitality: A Leadership Approach

 Making the Most of Your Flight Path

-It is one thing to take a tour for a day or a week, but making it a daily commitment is what will drive lasting results and continuous improvement.
+It’s one thing to take a tour for a day or a week, but making it a daily commitment drives lasting results and continuous improvement.

-Here are some way you can best leverage your time in your business.
+Here are some ways you can best leverage your time in your business.

 1. Build Systems, Not Just Habits